polux/hgom/README.markdown

 ## Test ##

-The test suite is compiled only if the `test` flag is
-set:

-    stack build --flag hgom:test

-You can then run the tests with:
+Run the tests with:

-    hgom --test "-a n"
+    stack test --test-arguments "-a N"

-where `n` is the number of generated random inputs for each test case.
+where `N` is the number of generated random inputs for each test case.

-For other arguments to the `--test` option, try `hgom --test "--help"`.
+For a list of all possible test arguments check
+`stack test --test-arguments "--test"`.

 ### Benchmark ###